adonisjs/v5-docs/content/cookbooks/migrating-to-vite.md

 ## Typescript, CSS, Tailwind ..

-Typescript, Css, Postcss, Less, Sass, Tailwind : these tools should just work out of the box.
+Typescript, CSS, Postcss, Less, Sass, Tailwind: these tools should work out of the box.
 You don't need to configure anything thanks to Vite ⚡.

 ## Vue